bioidiap/idiap-devtools/doc/develop.rst

 .. note::

    You may develop software against different development (c.f.
-   :ref:`devtools.install.setup.profile`).
+   :ref:`idiap-devtools.install.setup.profile`).
 In the context of these instructions, we assume your development profile is located at ``../profile``.